I Used to Go Here: Production

 In August 2019, it was announced Gillian Jacobs, Jemaine Clement, Hannah Marks, Forrest Goodluck, Josh Wiggins, Kate Micucci, Jorma Taccone, and Zoë Chao had joined the cast of the film, with Kris Rey directing from a screenplay she wrote.
+The film was shot in Chicago and Carbondale, Illinois.

 Release

-It was scheduled to have its world premiere at South by Southwest on March 14, 2020, however, the festival was cancelled due to the COVID-19 pandemic.
-Shortly after, Gravitas Ventures acquired distribution rights to the film and set it for an August 7, 2020 release.
+I Used to Go Here was scheduled to have its world premiere at South by Southwest on March 14, 2020; however, the festival was canceled due to the COVID-19 pandemic.
+Shortly afterwards, Gravitas Ventures acquired North American distribution rights to the film and released it in select theaters and on video on demand in the United States on August 7, 2020.
+It began streaming on HBO Max on December 20, 2020.